 Do Bears Have Whiskers?

-All mammals have whiskers (except monotremes), and bears are no exception.
+All mammals (except monotremes) have whiskers, and bears are no exception.
 A bear’s whiskers do not give the same sensory function as most mammals.
 The hairs on a black bear do not provide sensory information to the bear’s brain.
-Some mammals use their whiskers to sense prey and find their way around, but a bear’s whiskers do not function the same.
-These sensory whiskers are called vibrissae due to the vibrations through the whiskers.
+While some mammals use their whiskers to sense prey and find their way around, a bear’s whiskers do not function the same.

+Sensory whiskers are called vibrissae due to the vibrations through the whiskers.
 Black bears have hairs around the snout but do not function as vibrissae.
 Brown bears also have hairs around their nose, but these are short.

 Do Bears Have Tails?